tanvisaini/subjectgrid/README.md

 ## Assumptions

 This application was assumed to be handled by admin within clinical trials so categories such as subjectId were kept on the grid display.
+It was also assumed that the static data only contains specific fields such as Subject ID, Name, Age, Gender, Diagnosis Date and Status.
+This allows for focused development on the application's functionalities.
+Lastly considering secure biodata, it was assumed that the API could not have any POST, PUT or DELETE endpoints on the database.

 ## Conclusion